Cid-Jie/Projet_2_Mood_in_Music/README.md

 # Projet_2_Mood_in_Music

-Here is my 2nd project done after 2 months at wild code school with 2 of my classmates.
+Here is my 2nd project done after 2 months at Wild Code School with 2 of my classmates.

 We used the MVC model under agile method with 4 one-week sprints.